ErezStu/Angular-Customers-List/README.md

 Run the command: "ng serve".

+On this app, you can manage customer's list by adding/updating/deleting them.

+To login:
+username: erez@gmail.com
+password:1235456

+This app is used Angular, Bootstrap and Firebase.

 ![image](https://user-images.githubusercontent.com/88786771/143203992-ad81dd00-e85d-438d-b7cd-c1b9e7e50e83.png)

 ![image](https://user-images.githubusercontent.com/88786771/143203805-c2224936-9491-4f18-aaa7-19714a72b54a.png)

-I used for this app Angular, Bootstrap and Firebase.